-Atlantic herring is highly migratory.
-During the summer feeding phase of the adult annual migration, herring are aggregated in only three areas in significant concentration: along the fringes of Georges Bank, off southwest Nova Scotia, and south of Grand Manan Island.
-Spawning occurs during mid-summer to mid-autumn at several well defined locations.
+Atlantic herring (Fig. A20).
+This species is highly migratory.
+During the summer-feeding phase of the adult annual migration, herring are aggregated in only three areas in significant concentration: along the fringes of Georges Bank, off Southwest Nova Scotia, and south of Grand Manan Island.
+Spawning occurs during mid-summer to mid-autumn at several welldefined locations.
 Subsequent to summer feeding and spawning, adult herring migrate to two overwintering areas: off Cape Breton and southwest of Cape Cod.
 The migration routes between the summer and winter distributional areas are not well described.
-Juveniles are distributed in coastal waters from western Maine to southwest Nova Scotia.
+Juveniles are distributed in coastal waters from western Maine to Southwest Nova Scotia.

-Atlantic mackerel (Scomber scombrus) (Fig. 28)

-Tagging studies and other biological research have shown that the mackerel population in the NAFO area is comprised of a northern (spawning in the Gulf of St. Lawrence) and southern (spawning in the Atlantic Bight-Gulf of Maine) contingent.
+Atlantic mackerel (Fig. A21).
+Tagging studies and other biological research have shown that the mackerel population in the NAFO Area is comprised of northern (spawning in the Gulf of St. Lawrence) and southern (spawning in the Middle Atlantic Bight-Gulf of Maine region) contingents.
 The relative size of the two contingents has not been satisfactorily determined.
-Both contingents overwinter in Subareas 5 and 6 (mainly Subdiv.
-5Zw + Subarea 6).
+Both contingents overwinter in Subarea 5 and 6 (mainly Subdiv.
+5Zw and Subarea 6).
 It is not known what proportion of the northern contingent remains in Subarea 4, although it appears to be small.
 Only a minor portion of the southern contingent appears to move farther north than Subdiv.
-5Ze during the summer feeding period.
+5Ze during the summer-feeding period.